byondrnd/xrplugins-integrated-iframe-example/README.md

 => To watch errors and activities run "tsc ts"

-=> inside src we have app.ts file on which we have injected emit and listen events in iframe.
+=> inside src folder we have app.ts file on which we have injected two functions emit and listen events in iframe.

 => in public folder we have index.html for playground and iframe.html for hosting webpage.